mphonic/these-are-they/README.md

 Quarks.gui
 ```

 To run this line of code, put the cursor on the same line as the code and hit Shift-Enter.
 A window will open with a list of available Quarks.
-Find Wavesets, like the + next to it, and then select "Reompile class library" at the top right of the window.
+Find Wavesets, click the + next to it, and then select "Reompile class library" at the top right of the window.
 You now have the necessary code to run "These are They".

 To start the piece, open these-are-they.scd.
 Hit ctrl-enter, and you'll get a window with a start button.
 You can hit "Start" to begin, but nothing will really happen until you add audio.